-LEGISLATION TO PROHIBIT DOD PER DIEM CUTS: Representatives Derek Kilmer (D-WA) and Walter B. Jones (R-NC), introduced H.R.
-1193, which if enacted, would stop DOD from cutting the per diem allowance for long-term travel.
-This bill has been endorsed by both business and labor, and currently has strong bipartisan support with 26 cosponsors.
-AFGE fully supports this legislation, and urges the Administration and Congress to enact legislation that would prohibit DOD from cutting the per diem allowance for long-term official travel.
+During the 114th Congress, Representatives Derek Kilmer (D-WA) and Walter B. Jones (R-NC), introduced H.R.
+1193, which prohibited DOD from reducing the per diem allowance for long-term travel.
+The FY 2017 National Defense Authorization Act included language that authorized DOD to waive the reduced per diem rate for long-term travel and pay employees actual expenses up to the full per diem rate when the reduced rate is deemed insufficient.